 LPP extends to any document which directly reveals, or which allows a reader to infer, the content or substance of a privileged communication.15

-This principle is particularly relevant when determining whether LPP applies to other confidential legal work carried out by a legal adviser in the course of preparing or giving legal advice or during current or anticipated litigation.
+This principle is particularly relevant when determining whether LPP applies to other confidential legal work carried out by a lawyer in the course of preparing or giving legal advice or during current or anticipated litigation.

 LPP can apply to documents which record confidential legal advice or legal work even where those documents are not communicated to the client.
 Examples include: